 The consumer appliance industry focuses almost exclusively on CFM.
 CFM alone is actually a poor indicator of hood performance — but does make for good marketing.

 Consumer hoods are energy inefficient.
-Proper containment volume (and capture area) are more efficient and allow for lower CFM’s for the same effluent removal.
+Proper containment volume (and capture area) are more efficient and allow for greater effluent removal with lower CFM’s.
 Lower CFM’s uses less energy for the blower itself but perhaps a bigger element is that this is exhausting less already conditioned air and so bringing in less outside air that then needs to be conditioned.
 If I can get the same effluent removal for 300 CFM as other hoods at 900 CFM – that’s a lot less air that needs to be heated, cooled, or dehumidified.
 An Accurex hood will cost $240 – $380 per year less than a consumer hood (assuming 10 hrs per week of use) in MN.

 Editorial Comment: It is really rather stupid that consumer hoods miss on this.
 Creating a hood with proper containment volume is not expensive – it’s largely empty space.
 On many hoods simply extending the sides down just 6-12” would be a huge benefit and would both improve performance and allow for lower (and so quieter) CFM’s.
 My guess is that this is the result of consumer hoods being designed by marketing people instead of engineers or others who understand this.